Erasmus+ Funding for internships

 Extension of the Erasmus+ internship abroad

 You can apply by e-mail for an extension of your Erasmus+ internship up to one month before the end of your internship.
-The financial support will be paid corresponding to the new period of time but for no longer than 150 days (see support rates).
+The financial support will be paid corresponding to the new period of time but for no longer than 180 days.

 Early cancellation of your internship

-Please contact us if you want to shorten your internship or want to cancel it.
-If you want to shorten your internship, please submit the supplement to the Learning Agreement signed by yourself and your internship provider.
+Please contact us if you want to shorten your internship or plan to cancel it.
 We will calculate the new amount of financial support and, if necessary, request you to repay the amount overpaid.